ESA-APEx/apex_algorithms/algorithm_catalog/max_ndvi_composite_description.md

 Network Received: 1.677.537.930.040 b
 ```

-The relative cost is 1 platform credits per km² for a 3 month input window.
+The relative cost is 1 CDSE platform credits per km² for a 3 month input window.
 The cost per input pixel is 0.0057 credits per megapixel.

 # Literature references